calpaterson/pyappcache/docs/source/rationale.rst

 Rationale
 =========

+Pyappcache takes a slightly different approach to other cache libraries.

 First class key objects
 -----------------------

+In pyappcache, keys are a first class object (though strings can also be used).

 Make keys a first class object to make it easier to centralise logic around keying and avoid typos and other common mistakes that arise when using strings